ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 This fixes the issue that makes the drone slow-down even in straight lines due to the Z component being constrained to a really small value
 ### Antipattern Category
+General:Hard-coding
 ### Keyword
 slow
 ### Note
+New functions have an accuracy variable set to 0.5

 ## Commit #724
 ### Hash